Nova Scotia players cannot access a provincially regulated online casino. However, many residents use offshore platforms that accept NS players.

 You need to be at least 19 years old to play online in NS.

-Definitely!
-Wagering with real money means all your wins are real, too.
-And you can withdraw using a variety of trusted payment options like Interac Online, credit cards and more.
+Definitely.
+Wagering with real money means all wins are real too.
+Players can withdraw using trusted options like Interac Online, credit cards, and more.

-For casual casino players, no. Winnings aren’t taxable unless you use gambling as a primary source of income or treat it as a business – which is very rare – in which case
+Winnings aren’t taxable for casual players.
+Standard income tax rules apply to individuals who use gambling as a primary source of income or treat it as a business.